EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 <br/>

->&#128161; You can ignore the 'invalid connections' in the above screenshot, we'll fix those next with a Managed Identity and email account to send from etc.
+>&#128161; You can ignore the 'invalid connections' in the above screenshot, we'll fix those next with a System-Assigned Managed Identity and email account to send from etc.

 <br/>
 <br/>